ksnxr/SSGRLDNDM/README.md

-Properly documented code will be made openly available later.

 # Sampling from funnel

 Plot the results of sampling from funnel with identity metric, RMSprop metric and Monge metric.
 Gradient is corrupted by noise.